This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 - My desired annual return on investment – 10%

 Using these assumptions, the dividend discount model calculates the fair value of IBM stock at $137 per share.
-With the stock trading below $120, we have another potential investment opportunity.
+With the stock trading in the low $120s, we have a potential investment opportunity here.

 Read more: IBM stock dividend review & stock analysis